Get help now Make a donation

 Mindful eating

 In this video, Jonny explains how you might try a mindful eating exercise.
-This video is two minutes and fifty-one seconds long.
+This video is 2 minutes and 25 seconds long.

 Tips on getting the most from mindfulness